tfulanchan/kau-docs/docs/486/index.md

 5. Referral-based - firms rely on fees for steering visitors to another company's site.
 6. Subscription-based - the company charges users a flat rate on a periodic basis for certain services.
 7. Fee-for-service based - activities are metered and the users pay for what they consume, which Rappa calls the utility model.

-Autonomous innovations are those that can be independently pursued without relying on other innovations or actors, such as developing a new turbocharger to increase horsepower.

-Systemic innovations require a series of interdependent and complementary innovations to realize their full benefits, such as Polaroid needing to create a new camera and film technology together.

-Virtual organizations are better suited for pursuing autonomous innovations at the edges of the organization, leveraging external partnerships and alliances.
-However, they face challenges in coordinating systemic innovations that require tighter integration and control across organizational boundaries.

 Hagel's web strategy emphasizes leveraging web services to drive profits and growth in the knowledge-based, network economy by accelerating capability building, tapping into network effects, shifting from products to services, embracing disruptive innovation, and cultivating specialized capabilities.
 This has led to the deconstruction of traditional vertically integrated value chains, replaced by flexible coordination mechanisms and new business models.